martabil/martabil.github.io/index.md

 # Introduction

-This **User Guide** will help to familiarize with tools such as Visual Studio Code, Markdown, starting from installion and going through basic functions.
+This **User Guide** will help to familiarize with tools such as Visual Studio Code, Markdown, starting from installation and going through basic functions.

 This **User Guide** will help you to set up an account on GitHub and GitHub Desktop.